A Semi-supervised CART Model for Covariate Shift

 \subsubsection{Performance in non-discrepancy scenarios}

-We also explore the performance of DA-CART when the training and testing sets are drawn from the same distribution, introduced in section \ref{sec:5.1}.
-In this scenario, estimating the importance weight does not worsen prediction performance, as illustrated in Fig. \ref{fig:14}.
+We also explore the performance of DA-CART when the source and target sets are drawn from the same data generating model, as introduced in section \ref{subsec4.1}, with $P(W = 1) = 0.5$.
+In this scenario, estimating the importance weights does not worsen prediction performance.
+The resulting plot is in the appendix \ref{app5}, as shown in Fig. \ref{fig11}.